katherinernichols-create/ap-compliance-platform/docs/kora-mvp-user-stories-v1.md

 **So that** I have verifiable evidence I can share with multiple RPs without re-uploading

 **Background:**
 Workers provide certificates via email/hardcopy.
 AP scans and uploads once.
 Current state: Email same PDF to 5 RPs separately.
-New state: Upload once, share forever.
+New state: Upload once, connect many.
 When credentials renew, update once, all RPs see new version.

 **Acceptance Criteria:**
 - [ ] **Initial Upload:**